mlochbaum/Singeli/README.md

 `-n`, `--name`: Prefix to use for C functions and global variables, instead of `si_` (short for Singeli).
 If multiple files built with Singeli are to be included in the same project, this helps to avoid name conflicts.

+`-os`, `--show`: Destination for `show{}` builtin.
+Set to `stdout` by default; may also be set to `stderr`, `none` to discard it, `file=` followed by a path to write to a file on program exit, or `bqn` to return all output as a BQN result, allowing it to be read by a BQN program that calls Singeli.

+`-oe`, `--errout`: Destination for errors when the compilation fails.
+Set to `stderr` by default; other options same as `-os`.
+With `bqn` set, an error exits the current compilation rather than the program as a whole, and if there's no error causes the compilation to return `1` unless `-os bqn` is set.

 `-d`, `--deplog`: A file path.
 A list of dependencies—files read while compiling—will be placed in this file.
 This way an incremental compiler framework can check these files to see if this compilation needs to be re-run.